Updated on December 21, 2023

 Background

 SAP is a global business applications provider with a rich history of innovation and a learning-focused culture.
-In June I attended a 2-day summit with more than 70 learning and development leaders from different areas within SAP.
-On the shuttle from dinner back to the hotel one evening, small talk with my seatmate revealed a common connection: CU Denver’s ILT program!
+In June, I attended a 2-day summit with more than 70 learning and development leaders from different areas within SAP.
+On the shuttle from dinner back to the hotel one evening, small talk with my seatmate revealed a common connection: she was an alum of my graduate program!
 When I mentioned that I would be completing an internship in the fall term, she encouraged me to get back in touch with her after the conference to see what opportunities she could send my way.

 Being someone that appreciates a moment of serendipity when it arises, I knew that I couldn’t pass up this opportunity.
 Sure enough, she had a great project for me: research and evaluate two peer learning methodologies (sponsorship and reverse mentoring) to determine if (and how) they could be incorporated into SAP’s existing peer learning portfolio.
 SAP currently offers coaching, mentoring, and workshop facilitation services.